azizn03/k8s-timestamp/README.md

 ### K8s timestamp

-This terraform code is intended to bring up and test a restAPI application which is hosted on EKS via a managed node.
+This terraform code is intended to bring up and test a restAPI endpoint which will return a json message on port 8080 from the /timestamp url which is hosted on EKS via a managed node.

 #### Prerequisites